shway0/Gpt/drafts/act_I/chapter_08.md

 The junior disciples' quarters occupied the compound's western section, positioned to receive morning light that would encourage early rising.
 This placement also created convenient proximity to the administrative buildings where most worked during daylight hours.
 More importantly for Ru Yun's purposes, it placed her within reasonable distance of her target for tonight's investigation—the restricted eastern compound where the Order of Sixfold Balance maintained facilities separate from the sect's main operations.

 She moved through the compound with practiced stealth, utilizing routes she had identified through months of careful observation.
 The Azure Peaks Sect employed conventional security measures—patrolling disciples, observation formations, restricted access points—but these focused primarily on external threats rather than internal movement.

-A junior disciple who understood the patrol patterns and blind spots could navigate between certain areas without detection, provided they avoided the truly sensitive locations where additional measures were employed.
+As she rounded a corner, she collided with a solid form.
+A patrol guard—one she recognized as Disciple Zhao, known for his strictness.

+"What are you doing out after curfew?" he demanded, grabbing her arm.

+Ru Yun's mind raced.
+"Senior Brother Zhao," she whispered urgently.
+"Elder Feng sent me to deliver these documents to the communication center."
+She produced the authorization scroll she'd shown the elder earlier.

+He squinted at it in the dim light.
+"This is dated for yesterday."

+"Yes, I was supposed to deliver it then, but Elder Feng added additional requirements today," she improvised, her voice conveying appropriate anxiety.
+"If it's not delivered before morning, he'll be furious."

+Zhao hesitated, clearly weighing the risk of interfering with an elder's business against enforcing curfew rules.

+"I can escort you," he finally offered.

+"That's very kind, but unnecessary," she replied quickly.
+"I wouldn't want to disrupt your patrol route.
+Elder Feng specifically mentioned the importance of maintaining security patterns tonight."

+This implied knowledge of special instructions worked as she'd hoped.
+Zhao straightened, his sense of duty reinforced.
+"Very well.
+Complete your task quickly and return directly to your quarters."

+"Of course, Senior Brother.
+Thank you for your understanding."

+She continued on her way, heart pounding from the close call.
+The encounter had cost precious minutes, and she would need to adjust her timing accordingly.

 Ru Yun had no intention of attempting direct access to the restricted eastern compound—such approach would trigger security measures beyond her ability to circumvent.
 Instead, her destination was the communication center that coordinated between the sect's main operations and the Order's specialized facilities.
 As junior archivist, she occasionally delivered materials to this location during daylight hours, giving her legitimate knowledge of its external layout while providing no access to its secured contents.